roman-milk/roman-milk.github.io/the-hitch-hiker.md

  "I admit that it might be a little unorthodox, but I happen to be deeply in love with two men and I do not intend to give either of them up.
 So, here's the plan.
 When you are on the road I am Sam's.
 When you get home I am yours.
 You get the better of the deal because, at least if the last five years are any indication, you will have me thirty-one weeks and Sam will only have me for twenty-one.
 Although I did tell Sam I would talk to you to see if I could talk you into an even split.
 He won't push because he's grateful that you saved my ass and he loves the new tits you bought me.
 Look on the bright side lover, I won't be hooking any more when you are on the road because I'll have Sam to keep me company."

  I just sat there in stunned amazement and stared at her.
 She stood up and reached across the table and took my hand.
 "Come on lover" she said as she pulled me to my feet, "Let's go to bed and I'll work my magic.
 You will love this new deal to death when I get done with you."
-Report_Story #1